Skip to content

 Short answers, pulled from the story.

-Who founded the Hammond Pros football team and when was it established?
+Who founded the Hammond Pros football team?